HHSAPCompSci2020/capstone-project-duckbill-platypuses/doc/README.txt

 Who will use our program - Students looking for a fun way to study.
 The game will allow people to enjoy a nice challenging game, while simultaneously learning.

-What are the primary features of your program? - [a]
+What are the primary features of your program? -

 Features List (THE ONLY SECTION THAT CANNOT CHANGE LATER):
-Must-have Features:[b]
+Must-have Features:
 * The question + answer - Text at the top of the screen which will explain the questions and provide the answer choices.
 * A, B, C, D, etc, (Answer letters)- The letters in the classroom which you will need to walk to and hover over to select.
 * Zombies infecting you: Zombies that will chase you in the classrooms while you need to answer the questions.